 Can I work independently?

 Yes, because our students graduate with solid knowledge of the labor market and its projection, production lines, costs and business planning.
 This comprehensive vision enables them to undertake their own projects.
-Image Campus stands out for having graduates who later became founders of numerous successful studies both in Argentina and Latin America, such as Dedalord and Error 404 among others.
+Image Campus stands out for having graduates who later were founders of numerous successful video game studios or development both in Argentina and Latin America, such as Dedalord Games, Error 404, Pathfinders, Idle Slayer, among others.

 Is the title official?